Datureae

 Daturae is a tribe of flowering plants in the subfamily Solanoideae of the family Solanaceae.
 It comprises three genera: Datura, the Devil's trumpets, Brugmansia, the Angel's trumpets, and the monotypic Trompettia.

+These plants are all genetically related.
+Phylogenetic research shows that Datura species evolved out of an ancestor shared with Nicotiana Tabacum.
+Whether or not Datura and Brugmansia species evolved out of each other is disputed.